Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Complete your Long Weekend in DC Itinerary with an epic meal at a historic restaurant where many presidents and most politicians have once dined.

 Two fine establishments are Old Ebbitt Grill and The Tabard Inn.
-The Old Ebbitt Grill, which was opened in 1856, is one of the most famous spots to eat in DC and known for their oysters.
+The Old Ebbitt Grill, which opened in 1856, is one of the most famous spots to eat in DC and known for their oysters.
 The Tabard Inn Restaurant, located near Dupont Circle, dates to 1922 and is located in a restored rowhouse.

-For a more casual DC mainstay, make your way to the U Street Corridor for a meal at Ben’s Chili Bowl (for a chili dog) or Ben’s Next Door (for an array of comfort food), both of which have been frequented by heaps of celebrities – and former US Presidents.
+For a casual DC mainstay, make your way to the U Street Corridor for a meal at Ben’s Chili Bowl (for a chili dog) or Ben’s Next Door (for an array of comfort food), both of which have been frequented by heaps of celebrities – and former US Presidents.

-Monuments at Night
+DC Monuments at Night

 After dinner, end your 3 Days in Washington DC Itinerary with an evening walk.
 The White House and the National Mall landmarks look spectacular lit up at night!
+Or give your feet a well deserved rest and join a coach tour of the sights at night.
+Get the details!

 Subscribe Packing Checklist by JetSettingFools.com